stevespringett/headlines/README.md

-## SourceClear - Header Security
+## SourceClear - HeadLines
 ### A collection of security related response headers designed to help increase security for servlet based apps.
 ===

 ##Overview
-Our HeaderSecurity project is a Java project inspired by Twitter's [SecureHeaders](https://github.com/twitter/secureheaders).
+Our HeadLines project is a Java project inspired by Twitter's [SecureHeaders](https://github.com/twitter/secureheaders).
 We have a Java implementation which provides similar functionality to Twitter's Ruby implementation.
 While never a guarantee of security, using these headers in your web based applications can help reduce the attack surface area exposed by your app.

 ##Functionality
-Here's what our SecureHeader implementation covers:
+Here's what our HeadLines implementation covers:

 ###1) [HTTP Strict Transport Security (HSTS)](https://tools.ietf.org/html/rfc6797)
 ###2) [X-Frame-Options](https://tools.ietf.org/html/draft-ietf-websec-x-frame-options-00)